openstack-archive/puppet-murano/README.md

 Overview
 --------

-The Murano module itself is used to flexibly configure and manage the application catalog service for OpenStack.
+The Murano module is a part of [OpenStack](https://github.com/openstack), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects as part of the core software.
+The module itself is used to flexibly configure and manage the application catalog service for OpenStack.

 Module Description
 ------------------